Amit-45/myconnectglo/README.md

 ![Screenshot 2](https://github.com/Amit-45/myconnectglo/assets/77204104/a71fe465-65e4-4715-8573-9f0d49a8cc2b)

 ## Contributing
-Contributions to "My Connect Using Java" are welcome!
+Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue on the project's repository or submit a pull request with your proposed changes.
 Your feedback and collaboration are highly appreciated.